mborgerson/wiki-export/wiki/APU.md

 -   7: Force Release = Unknown still
     -   Seems to happen during invalid conditions?
 Happened to me when modifying ebo during playback
-    -   LVL and COUNT seem to be ignored during this?
+    -   LVL and COUNT seem to be ignored during this, but writes go through?
 Output level seems to stay at 100% ?
 (I only got repeating 32 samples during this and the whole Xbox crashed shortly after)

 All durations are described using unsigned 12-bit times/rates.
 The level of sustain is stored unsigned in 8-bit.
 The COUNT register is stored in